You are here Biopharmaceutical/ Genomic Glossaries homepage/Search > Pharmaceutical Technology

 mass spectrometry: Can be used to both measure and analyze molecules under study.
 It involves introducing enough energy into a target molecule to cause its ionization and disintegration.
 The resulting fragments are then analyzed, based on the mass/ charge ratio to produce a "molecular fingerprint."
 A significant force behind progress in proteomics .Mass Spectrometry

 microarray: Tool for studying how large numbers of genes interact with each other and how a cell’s regulatory networks control vast batteries of genes simultaneously.
 Uses a robot to precisely apply tiny droplets containing functional DNA to glass slides.
 Researchers then attach fluorescent labels to DNA from the cell they are studying.
 The labeled probes are allowed to bind to cDNA strands on the slides.
 The slides are put into a scanning microscope to measure … how much of a specific DNA fragment is present.
-[NHGRI]
+NHGRI

 Roger Brent has compared microarrays to the telescope or microscope because they enable the observer to see what was previously unobservable.
 Microarrays & protein chips